zeyadmageid/Telecom_Recommendation_System/README.md

 ## Data Overview:

 The dataset was provided by a US-based telecom company and consists of information on 98,230 customers.
 It encompasses a total of 73 unique features that pertain to customer demographics, personal details, and usage patterns.

+## Approach Summary:

+In this project, we will construct a collaborative-filtering system centered on the user.
+To provide a simplified overview of our methodology:

+-  We will develop an algorithm to identify, for a given customer (A), the n-most similar customers.
+-  A churn-rate-based approach will be employed to determine, among these similar customers, which offer has been the most successful.
+-  We will then select the most successful offer for our customer, A.

+Our algorithm's training will be based on a subset of the dataset, specifically for customers who have received offers (labeled as A, B, C, D, E, F, G, H, I, or J) in their 'offer' field.
+The objective is to apply the findings to the 'No Offer' group.

+This problem is treated as an unsupervised learning task.
+As a result, within this dataset, we lack a direct means to validate the correctness of our approach.
+In practice, the next step would involve testing this algorithm with real customers to assess its impact on reducing churn.